inclusive-design/git-ops-api/README.md

 * Script: scripts/test_diff2.js

 * Goal: This script tests diff2 algorithm in daff library and uses the data in data/test_data to do so.
-This script takes two arguments Possible arguments are 1 and 2.
+This script takes two arguments.
+Possible arguments are 1 and 2.
 Corresponding to temporarily hard-coded dataset files.

 * Arguments:
-	- first argument: URL of local data
+  * first argument: URL of local data
-	- second argument: URL of remote data
+  * second argument: URL of remote data

 * How to run:
 `node scripts/test_daff.js 3 2`